History of perfume: Classical antiquity

-Knowledge of perfumery came to Europe as early as the 14th century due partially to Arabic influences and knowledge.
+Europe

+In Ancient Rome, a perfume salesman would be called Seplasarius, the name deriving from a street in Capua where perfumes of high quality were made.

+Recipes of perfumes from the monks of Santa Maria Delle Vigne or Santa Maria Novella of Florence, Italy, were recorded from 1221.
 But it was the Hungarians who ultimately introduced the first modern perfume.
 The first modern perfume, made of scented oils blended in an alcohol solution, was made in 1370 at the command of Queen Elizabeth of Hungary and was known throughout Europe as Hungary Water.
 The art of perfumery prospered in Renaissance Italy, and in the 16th century, Italian refinements were taken to France by Catherine de' Medici's personal perfumer, Rene le Florentin.
 His laboratory was connected with her apartments by a secret passageway, so that no formulas could be stolen en route.

 France

 France quickly became the European center of perfume and cosmetic manufacture.
 Cultivation of flowers for their perfume essence, which had begun in the 14th century, grew into a major industry in the south of France mainly in Grasse now considered the world capital of perfume.
 During the Renaissance period, perfumes were used primarily by royalty and the wealthy to mask body odors resulting from the sanitary practices of the day.
 Partly due to this patronage, the western perfumery industry was created.